 Director, Product Insights at Cox Communications

 Wendy’s career spans 20+ years in the telecommunications industry.
 After graduating from Georgia Tech in 1996, Wendy worked at Sprint for 6 years, then began working for Cox Communications in 2002.
 Her roles at Cox include support for Technology, Customer Care, and Product organizations through process improvement, program management, and analytics.
+Currently, Wendy serves as the Director for Product Insights, leading a team that is passionate about product health, where they identify and quantify opportunities for improvement.
 Wendy is a certified Project Management Professional (PMP) and a Six Sigma Black Belt.

 Wendy is an active volunteer with Young Life and serves on the Perimeter North Area Committee.
 She is a member of Northside United Methodist Church and lives in Vinings with her husband John (B.S.
 Econ 1989, M.S.
 Econ 1994) and their 2 children.